Things You Can Do to Help Your Social Security Disability Claim

 Whether you are working with a Social Security advocate or an attorney, make sure you stay in regular contact with them.
 They are your connection to the SSA, and they always know what your next step is.

 If there’s anything you could be doing to strengthen your application or speed up the process, they will be able to guide you through it.
 Make sure you answer their calls or return calls promptly, provide requested information in a timely manner, and otherwise do everything you can to help them help you.

 Reach Out to Walton Law Today

 The process of applying for disability benefits can be frustrating, but it’s much easier and less stressful with a reliable disability attorney.
 At Walton Law, we focus exclusively on disability cases so we can give our clients our full knowledge and attention.
-Set up a meeting now by contacting us online or calling us at 251-455-5819.
+Set up a meeting now by contacting us or calling us at 251-455-5819.